Manaye/mc-exercise/FUBAR.md

 Team Fubar
 Foobar Teamsters
-Mega turtles
+Teenage mutant ninja coders
 NEW team name
-Sea-Town Coders
+Sea-Town Super Coders
 Masters of Code
-Fruity Loops
+Fruity Loopers
 var <teamName> is undefined
 The Chickens that wanted to cross the road!
-The pine trees
+The oak trees
-the pine forest
+the pine wood